 Ddo-Ong Café (Poop Café), Insadong

 The fascination with excretion is beyond anyone’s comprehension.
 It is unfathomable why people would want to sip their coffee out of pot-shaped mugs and poop emoji straws.
-The place is like a massive manifestation of the poop emoji, and tourists simply can’t get enough of it!
+The quirky cafe is like a massive manifestation of the poop emoji, and tourists simply can’t get enough of it in South Korea!

 In case you didn’t catch on, ‘ddong’ is the Korean word for poop.
 Everything, including the food selection and beverages, match this #2 theme.
 The menu selection is quite impressive, especially with food and drinks served in poop-themed cutlery.